LA prosecutors decline sex abuse charges against Les Moonves

 - Modest income is stressful for Seattleite | Money Makeover

-In an article last week in The New Yorker, six women alleged sexual harassment or misconduct by Moonves.
+In an article last week in The New Yorker, six women — four of whom spoke on the record — alleged sexual harassment or misconduct by Moonves between the 1980s and late 2000s.

+Four of the women described forcible touching or kissing during business meetings, it says, while two said that Moonves physically intimidated them or threatened to derail their careers.

-Moonves acknowledged making advances that may have made women uncomfortable but said he never misused his position to hinder anyone’s career.
+Moonves acknowledged making advances that may have made women uncomfortable but said he never misused his position to harm or hinder anyone’s career.

-The incident reviewed by prosecutors was not mentioned in The New Yorker piece.
+The incident reviewed by prosecutors was not mentioned in The New Yorker piece written by Ronan Farrow, who tweeted Tuesday that the incidents reviewed by prosecutors were not included in his piece.

+CBS said Monday that it was hiring outside counsel to investigate claims made in the article by Farrow, who wrote a Pulitzer Prize-winning story last year for the same magazine uncovering many of the allegations against Hollywood producer Harvey Weinstein

+Moonves has been a towering figure in television for decades, credited with turning around a network that had been mired for years at the bottom ratings.